 (ii) a VET course that is, or that is the subject of an application to be, accredited by that body.

-[Section 58D inserted by No. 44 of 2008 s.
+[Section 58D inserted: No. 44 of 2008 s.
 38.]

 58E.
 Council may cancel certain qualifications

 (1) The Council may cancel an approved VET qualification or a prescribed VET qualification conferred by a registered training provider if the Council is satisfied that it was conferred —